reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 104: Find the target’s .exe file (Picture 1.8 – 1.9)
 What is the name of the file that defaced the imreallynotbatman.com website?
 Please submit only the file name with the extension.
 Answer guidance: For example, "notepad.exe" or "favicon.ico"
 - In the field HTTP.
-When we see an http_content_type of “image/jpeg”, we open it and see a .jpeg file associated with it.
+When we see an HTTP content type of “image/jpeg”, we open it and see a .jpeg file associated with it.
 - Answer: Poisonivy-is-coming-for-you-batman.jpeg

 Picture 1.8 <br/>